 The answer is that sometimes you need your music to be performed by someone else, including your computer or smart device.
 As said above, MIDI technology is like having an orchestra at your fingertips.

-Did your bass player get a flu and can’t play at tonight’s gig?
+Did your bass player get the flu and can’t play at tonight’s gig?
 Record his part as a MIDI track, run it at the gig with a VST bass, and play your solo.

 Need to practice your part at home at a lower tempo but want to hear the whole band?
 You can play the simulation of your band with a MIDI file at any tempo.

 MIDI is also a format for all the music notation software.
 So nowadays you don’t need to be adept at writing sheet music to score your tune.
 Just play it and the machine will do the rest by writing it down for you.

 And of course, MIDI is a convenient way to save your performance for an audio recording.
 As we mentioned above, MIDI tracks are easy to edit, including after your performance.

 Can’t play a wide arpeggio?
 Draw it with a mouse and set your MIDI track to play, even while you record it as an audio track.

 Yes going forwards, this is one of the biggest advancements of many contemporary music software platforms – that you can keep MIDI and audio tracks together.